 City.
 No camping.

 Side of the road parking for about 6 cars on a cul de sac in a residential

 neighborhood.
 Mind the no parking signs.
 No parking or entrance fees.
 No

 facilities (drinking water, maps, or restrooms).
 No designated handicapped

 parking, and trails are not suitable for wheelchairs.

 You can also enter either park from Brittan Avenue, where there is

-abundant side-of-street parking: from Highway 280 drive east about 1 mile
+abundant side-of-street parking: from Interstate 280 drive east about 1 mile

 on Edgewood, and then turn left onto Crestview.
 Drive north on Crestview

 to Brittan Avenue.
 Turn right and park on the side of the road near the